chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

 +++11607          stepast=isSgBinaryOp(arithOp)->get_lhs_operand();
 ```

-Get solution for this step and your changes will be discarded if the solution is applied:
+Alternatively, you can directly get solution for this step instead of manually changing the source file:

 ```.term1
 cd $ROSE_SRC &&